 If you have the time for a 4 day Great Smoky Mountains itinerary or even more time, here are some great ideas:

-• Cades Cove: This is hands down the most popular loop that you can do by car or on foot in the Smoky Mountains.
+- Cades Cove: This is hands down the most popular loop that you can do by car or on foot in the Smoky Mountains.
 This is about 11 miles long and could take several hours depending on traffic.
-You could definitely spot black bears up here too!
+You could potentially spot black bears up here too!

 However, there are plenty of places to stop along the route including the old Methodist Church, Cable Mill Area (which is an actual working mill), log houses, and even Abrams Falls Trail.